klst-de/iban.com-API/README.md

 ## API_KEY

-You need a key to use the [iban.com/validation-api](https://www.iban.com/validation-api)
+You need a key to use the [iban.com/validation-api](https://www.iban.com/validation-api).
+Of course, you can use a browser for a single validation.
+The intent of [this jar](https://github.com/klst-de/iban.com-API/releases/latest) is to integrate it in an application.

 ## SEPA support_codes